 AAGLA Political Action Committees & Legal Fund

-Three times during a six-year period from 2018 through 2024, extreme rent control ballot initiatives, Propositions 10 (2018), 21 (2020), and 33 (2024), if passed, would have stripped you of many of your rights as a property owner by repealing the Costa Hawkins Rental Housing Act of 1995 and accordingly, local jurisdictions could and would have imposed the most extreme forms of local rent control on rental housing providers, including the placement of limitations on rent increases for new construction, single-family homes and condominiums, and even a single bedroom rented in someone’s house, and the ballot measures would have also imposed vacancy “control” allowing cities and counties to dictate the amount if rent that may be charged for a new tenancy at a vacant unit.
-Fortunately, with each of these ballot initiatives, the Apartment Association of Greater Los Angeles came to the rescue, mobilized, and built a strong coalition that raised tens and even hundreds of millions of dollars to defeat these proposed ballot measures that would have created some of the most destructive local rent control regimes ever.
+Three times during just a six-year period, from 2018 through 2024, attempted passage of three extreme rent control ballot initiatives, Propositions 10 (2018), 21 (2020), and 33 (2024), were funded by the AIDS Healthcare Foundation.
+If either of these initiatives had passed, housing providers throughout California would have lost many important rights by repealing the Costa Hawkins Rental Housing Act of 1995 and accordingly, local jurisdictions could and would have imposed the most extreme forms of local rent control on rental properties of all ages and types, including the placement of limitations on rent increases for new construction, single-family homes and condominiums, and even a single bedroom rented within a home, and passage of any of these ballot measures would have imposed vacancy “control” allowing cities and counties to dictate the amount if rent that may be charged for new tenancies.
+Fortunately, with each of these ballot initiatives, AAGLA led a coalition of affiliates and real estate groups statewide, mobilized, and helped raise and fund more than a hundred million dollars for each of the proposed ballot initiatives leading to their defeat, in each case, by approximately two-thirds majority.
+Had they passed, either of these ballot measures that would have created some of the most destructive local rent control regimes ever.

-Every year, dozens of proposed state housing regulations are proposed in Sacramento.
-In many local jurisdictions, there are constant threats to lower rent “caps” and impose extreme tenant protections along with fees and penalties being assessed on property owners.
-The Apartment Association of Greater Los Angeles takes on these harmful proposals.
-It has a successful track record of eliminating these ongoing threats entirely or securing amendments that eliminate the most destructive aspects of proposed laws and regulations.
-However, to be a powerful and effective advocate for rental housing providers requires involvement and financial resources.
+AAGLA takes on these harmful proposals and fights back.
+We have a successful track record of preventing these ongoing threats from moving forward or securing amendments that eliminate the most destructive aspects of newly proposed laws and regulations.
+However, to enable AAGLA to continue being a powerful and effective advocate for rental housing providers, that requires involvement and financial resources.

 AAGLA spends hundreds of thousands of dollars each year overturning problematic regulations.